urbit/urbit.org/content/grant-submission-guide.md

 From this point, your project will go through these stages:

 - **Draft**: Your proposal will be advertised to the Colony.
 Interested members will review it, ask questions, and offer feedback.
-If acceptable, a member will become your Champion.
-Your Champion will work with you to polish you proposal, refine milestones (intermediate deliverables along with payments), create the proposal markdown, then create the Pull Request against the urbit.org website
+If acceptable, a member will offer to champion your project.
+Your Champion will work with you to polish you proposal, refine milestones (intermediate deliverables along with payments), and then create the Pull Request against the urbit.org website.
 - **Approval**: Once the proposal PR is created, the Oracle team will review for approval.
 - **Contract**: Once your proposal is approved, the PR is merged and a contract is sent for signature.
 - **Live**: When the contract is signed, you can start work on your project.